• journal prompts for self growth

 life lessons from running

 I never planned on writing a blog post about running.
-While it’s a big part of my life, I don’t fall under the category of “Health and Fitness” bloggers, and I don’t want “runner” to define me or detract from my overall message of self belief, self love, and following your dreams.
-“Runner” is not my title.
-“Just Run” is not my message.
+While it’s a big part of my life, I don’t generally fall under the category of “Health and Fitness” bloggers, and I don’t want anyone who isn’t a runner to feel like my words aren’t for them, too.

 So why am I posting this blog post now?